 Dave Barlow © Cleveland Naturalists’ Field Club.
-30th March 2017
+27th September 2023

-Welcome to the Cleveland Naturalists’ Field Club
+Welcome to Cleveland Naturalists’ Field Club

 The Cleveland Naturalists' Field Club is probably one of the oldest clubs in the Teesside area.
 It was founded in April 1881, the name of Cleveland Naturalists' Field Club has been used since 1886.
 The United Kingdom has a long history of these local natural history groups and they provide the backbone of knowledge for local and national surveys of the flora and fauna of Britain.

 The Club seeks to promote an interest in all branches of Natural History and to assist members in finding out about the living things that they see in the countryside around them.
 The present membership includes those who have particular interests in birds, insects, slugs and snails, lichens, fungi, flowering plants and mosses and liverworts.
-Members with interests in other fields would be very welcome.

 Full details of the walks and their starting points can be found from the links at the top of the page.
 If you require further details about a walk, or in the event of inclement weather and possible cancellation, please contact the leader of the walk.
 Please carry suitable refreshment with you!
 This will be necessary for the walks that start on a morning and it may well be appropriate to take tea on an afternoon walk.

 We hope that you will find some of the outings to your taste from the programme (see link).
 Any suggestions for future field trips are always welcomed by the committee.
 It is hoped that members will share transport, where possible, to ease any parking problems and be prepared to offer lifts to members without cars.